-Check the listing verify file thoroughly, then complete and sign the listing verify form and return the listing verify form to Motorola.
+Check the listing verify file thoroughly, then complete and sign the listing verify form and return the it to Freescale.
 The signed listing verify form constitutes the contractual agreement for the creation of the custom mask.

 15.6 ROM Verification Units (RVUs)